How to get compensation for a knee injury

 How much compensation can I get?

 Determining the value of a knee injury case is a complex process.
 Generally, 12 to 18 months pass between the injury and settlement, although in serious knee injury cases, it can take longer.
-We use this time period to obtain evidence (medical and/or forensic evidence) about the injuries and their long-term impact.
+During this time we obtain medical evidence to help us assess the value of your claim.

 The amount of compensation you can receive as general damages depends on the nature and severity of your injuries and the extent of your pain and suffering.
 In many cases, the compensation amount is fixed by legislation.
 In some other cases, the court has broad discretion.

 Where general damages is capped by legislation, experts will rate the severity of your injuries on a scale of 1 to 100.
-For example, a serious knee injury may be rated 11 to 24.
-The applicable general damages award is between $17,760 and $47,530.
+For example, a serious knee injury may be rated 11 to 24 out of 100.
+The applicable general damages award is between $21,740 and $57,930 (at the time of writing, assuming the Civil Liability Act applies to the claim).

 If there is no cap, then the court can award you more for general damages.